microsoft/pxt-adafruit/docs/lessons/zoomer/quiz-answers.md

 ## 3. Consider the following directions

-After storing the acceleration in a variable, write the code to show acceleration on the BBC micro:bit as a number
+After storing the acceleration in a variable, write the code to show acceleration on the @boardname@ as a number

 <br/>